 Works on Windows, Macs running OS-X and PCs running GNU/Linux.
 Supports Mac Retina displays.
 New easy build system allows anyone with GCC to recompile; but first try the delivered exes.
 Note that on OS-X, first open a terminal, then type the command "rufasgate_osx".

 Graphics card that supports OpenGL v.
-3.3; Linux or OS-X
+3.3; Windows, GNU/Linux or Mac OS-X